-Scenic Views Objectives and Strategies for 2020 - 2024
+Scenic Views Objectives and Strategies for 2020 - 2030

-Objective I. Reestablish the view of Merrymeeting Lake from the cabin area Strategy 1.
-Contract with a brontosaurus operator to clear trees and brush within a 5-acre old field area that is located downslope from the cabin.

-Objective II.
-Identify other landscape vantage points and the vegetation/tree-clearing work required to establish and maintain scenic views from designated trails.

-Strategy 1.
-Snowmobile trails: NH State Corridor 22, Lake Trail, and "Scenic Loop"
+- Objective I - Reestablish the view of Merrymeeting Lake from the Cabin area Strategy 1.
+Contract with a brontosaurus operator to clear trees and brush within a 5-acre old field area that is located downslope from the cabin (Completed) - Objective II - Identify other landscape vantage points and the vegetation/tree-clearing work required to establish and maintain scenic views from designated trails (Ongoing) - Strategy 1.
+Snowmobile trails: NH State Corridor 22, Lake Trail, and "Scenic Loop" - Strategy 2.

-Strategy 2.
 Assess view potential from hiking and mountain biking trails

-Objective III.
-Construct a wildlife viewing platform at the beaver impoundment wetland area.

-Strategy 1.
-Determine the type of construction and location on the northwest shoreline

-Strategy 2.
-Obtain suitable building materials (e.g., pressure-treated lumber)

-Strategy 2.
-Engage a dedicated team of skilled volunteers to construct
+- Strategy 3.
+Expand the rapidly closing in vantage point in MU-6 to maintain views to the south. - Objective III - Construct a wildlife viewing area/platform at the beaver impoundment wetland (Ongoing) - Strategy 1.
+Determine the type of construction and location on the northwest shoreline - Strategy 2.
+Obtain suitable building materials (e.g., pressure-treated lumber) - Strategy 2.
+Engage a dedicated team of skilled volunteers to construct - Objective IV - Develop a plan for the periodic cutting of regrowing vegetation to maintain key scenic views and vantage points (Planned)